jbreizh/ImagePainting/README.md

 * Only Bitmap with 24 bits per pixel (or 8 bits per color) are supported.
 If there is a problem with such a Bitmap, try to save it in bmp3 format.
 * Your Bitmap must be rotate by 90°.
 ImagePainting will display Bitmap line by line from the left to the right.
 Also don't be fool by the render in the webpage, ImagePainting rotate your Bitmap back.
 * The width of your Bitmap has to be the same than the length of your LED strip or your Bitmap will be crop.

+The use of the build in convert tool free you of all this consideration.

 ## Bitmap Pack